blckink/partydeck-rs/README.md

 - Steam multiplayer API is emulated, allowing for multiple instances of Steam games
 - Works with most game controllers without any additional setup, drivers, or third-party software
 - Uses sandboxing software to mask out controllers so that each game instance only detects the controller assigned to it, preventing input interference
+- Supports assigning individual mice or Steam Input trackpads to each player (Steam Input trackpads may appear as duplicate devices)
 - Profile support allows each player to have their own persistent save data, settings, and stats for games
 - Works out of the box on SteamOS